st3v3m4n/THDM_EWPOS/README.md

  - THDM_EWPOS/include/: directory for the header files, which contain the definitions of the input parameters and of the counterterms.

- - THDM_EWPOS/Literature/: contains background literature for the calculation of the electroweak precision observables in the THDM

  - THDM_EWPOS/doxyfiles/: contains images and library for the manual

  - THDM_EWPOS/DOXYCONF: configuration file for doxygen

  - THDM_EWPOS/makefile: Makefile for the compilation of the library and the example programs

- - THDM_EWPOS/README.txt: instructions and mainpage of the documentation
+ - THDM_EWPOS/README.md: instructions and mainpage of the documentation